biometryhub/IBS_conference/content/sponsors.md

-<h4 class="sponsors-text">Special thanks goes to the generous support of our sponsors listed below, without whom this conference could not have taken place! </h4>
+<h4 class="sponsors-text">Special thanks for the generous support of our sponsors listed below, without whom this conference could not have taken place! </h4>
 <br>

 <span class="sponsors-text">